riblack/linux-sysadmin-scripts/VIM.md

 5) grep . to keep lines with content and get rid of blank lines, so in all:
 :!grep .

-Have bash reformat a function for you (see the example to highlight lines)
+### Bash to Reformat Bash Code for You

+The you can have Bash reformat your function by using declare -f MyFunctionName

 1) After your function definition add "declare -f yourfunctionname"
-2) Use shift + v to highlight your function as well as the declare -f myfunc
+2) Use shift + v to highlight your function as well as the declare -f myfunc statement
 3) have Bash perform this reformat with :!bash

 In all it would look like the following:
-(add declare -f thisismyfunction just after your function definition) shfit + v, highlight all of your function including the declare -f line, :!bash, success.
+(add declare -f ThisIsMyFunction just after your function definition) shfit + v, highlight all of your function including the declare -f line, :!bash, success.
 Warning: this "declare -f xyz" process deletes comments.

-common task - add a variable to the middle of a line go find the variable you need to add in either from a previous use or from its definition i.e. "${mycoolvariable}" or mycoolvariable delete and undelete the variable from its original location with something like any of:
+### Common task - add a variable to the middle of a line
+go find the variable you need to add in either from a previous use or from its definition i.e. "${mycoolvariable}" or mycoolvariable delete and undelete the variable from its original location with something like any of: